nicoleavans/cpp-reference/templates.md

 ## Concepts

 In C++20, the [concepts](https://en.cppreference.com/w/cpp/concepts) header was introduced, providing definitions that can be used to perform compile-time validation of template arguments.
+This has the potential to resolve SFINAE (substitution failure is not an error).

 | Function  | Definition |
 | ------------- | ------------- |